Environmental groups tell Labour to stop playing politics

 Environmental groups have joined forces to urge Labour not to pull its support for the Kermadec marine sanctuary after Labour leader Andrew Little said Labour would review its position.

-In a joint statement, five major environmental groups said they were concerned about the comments by Little, said Labour would consider pulling its support if there was no agreement on the recognition of Maori fishing rights under the Treaty.
+In a joint statement, five major environmental groups said they were concerned about the comments by Little, who said Labour would consider pulling its support if there was no agreement on the recognition of Maori fishing rights under the Treaty.

 A marine sanctuary in the Kermadec Islands has been Labour Party policy since 2011.